fineminekine/BoneLabCrapUninstaller/README.md

 ### Running the program

-1. While in the virtual environment, run the script:
+1. While in the virtual environment, run BLCU by typing:

    ```bash
    python main.py
    ```

-2. If it's your first time running the script, it will ask for a directory to scan for mods.
+2. If it's your first time running BLCU, it will ask for a directory to scan for mods.
 Go to the correct directory and select it.
    - On Windows, this is usually located in `C:\Users\<YourUsername>\AppData\LocalLow\Stress Level Zero\BoneLab\Mods`.
 If you can't see the AppData folder, make sure you have enabled "Show hidden files" in your File Explorer settings.
    - On Linux, this is located in the same storage device where the game is installed.
 If you have installed the game on your main drive, it should be in `~/.local/share/Steam/steamapps/compatdata/1592190/pfx/drive_c/users/steamuser/AppData/LocalLow/Stress Level Zero/BONELAB/Mods/`.